 However, implementing custom repositories provides several benefits when implementing more complex microservices or applications.
 The Unit of Work and Repository patterns are intended to encapsulate the infrastructure persistence layer so it is decoupled from the application and domain model layers.
 Implementing these patterns can facilitate the use of mock repositories simulating access to the database.

-In Figure 9-18 you can see the differences between using a repository and directly using when you directly use the EF DbContext, and the possibility of mocking a repository.
+In Figure 9-18 you can see the differences between not using repositories (directly using the EF DbContext) versus using repositories which make it easier to mock those repositories.